puppetlabs/puppetlabs-puppetdb/README.md

 Sets whether the service should be running or stopped.
 When set to stopped the service doesn't start on boot either.
 Valid values are 'true', 'running', 'false', and 'stopped'.

-####`manage_redhat_firewall`

-*DEPRECATED: Use open_ssl_listen_port instead.*

-Supports a Boolean of true or false, indicating whether or not the module should open a port in the firewall on RedHat-based systems.
-Defaults to `false`.
-This parameter is likely to change in future versions.
-Possible changes include support for non-RedHat systems and finer-grained control over the firewall rule (currently, it simply opens up the postgres port to all TCP connections).

 ####`confdir`

 The puppetdb configuration directory (defaults to `/etc/puppetdb/conf.d`).